How Can Laser Scanning Reduce Project Risk?

 Have you ever worked on a project where you felt like you didn’t have all the information you needed to do a good job?
 Maybe you wondered if the information you had was correct.
 Have you ever had an awkward conversation with your client or boss that went something like this: “We didn’t know that was there” or “We missed that”?
 As designers, contractors, and project managers, the fear of unexpected problems, delays, or budget issues coming up during construction is what makes us lose sleep at night.
 When unexpected issues arise on projects it costs us money in the form of change orders, puts us behind schedule, and causes the entire team to look less credible.
 This results in our clients, bosses, and managers losing confidence in our ability to do quality work.

 One way to achieve more accurate and complete project data is by using 3D Laser Scanning.
-This process documents insignificant detail existing field conditions and can monitor installation during construction.
-Laser scanning is much more accurate than traditional documentation methods like hand measuring or using a hand-held laser device.
+This process documents, in extreme detail, existing field conditions and can monitor installation during construction.
+Laser scanning is far more accurate than traditional documentation methods like hand measuring or using a hand-held laser device.
 It also provides a more complete picture of the project, reducing the risk of unknown issues surfacing as the project progresses.
 Advantages of laser scanning over traditional methods to reduce project risk include:

-- Provides complete and accurate data generally accurate to ¼” to ½”
+- Provides complete and accurate data generally accurate from ¼” to ½”

 - Eliminates inaccuracies in drawings and models due to missed or unreliable data

 - Significantly reduces work stoppages or change orders